eatyourpeas/checktick/docs/privacy-notice.md

 When you subscribe to a paid tier:

-* **Payment processing** is handled by Paddle, our payment processor
+* **Payment processing** is handled by our secure payment provider
 * We **do not store** your credit card or banking information
-* We receive from Paddle:
+* We receive from our payment provider:
   - Transaction IDs
   - Subscription status
   - Payment status
   - Billing country (for tax purposes)
-* See Paddle's Privacy Policy: https://www.paddle.com/legal/privacy

 ### 2.5 Cookies and Similar Technologies